 - Completely free

-- Extremly lightweight and simple
+- Extremely lightweight and simple

 - Native to Windows environments